 - Warfarin (Coumadin)

-The most common sign of DUB is bleeding outside of your normal periods.
-However, it can also occur within your menstrual cycle.
+The most common symptom of DUB is bleeding outside of your normal periods.
+It can also occur within your menstrual cycle.
 In this case, it might include:

 - heavy menstrual bleeding